isomerpages/moe-dunearnsec/news/latest-news-and-announcements/_posts/2023-11-10-post-School Canteen Advertisement.md

 ##### Requirements:

-1. Mee Based Stall for Japanese
-2. Korean Food – Non Halal

-Closing date: 15 Dec 2023
+Chinese Noodles

-To cook and sell Healthy Mee Based Stall for Japanese and Korean Food – Non Halal.
-We have a pupil enrolment of about and staff enrolment of about 1,000 and staff strength about 150 staff.
+To cook and sell Healthy Chinese Noodles with Side Dishes at Dunearn Secondary School.
+All food sold have to follow the Healthy Meals for Schools Programme (HMSP).
+We have a pupil enrolment of about 960 pupils and staff strength of about 130 staff.
 Our canteen operating hours are: Mondays to Fridays from 7.00 am to 4.00 pm during school term.
 You will be required to operate during the school holidays when necessary.

 **Application procedures:**